 The argument then was much the same as it is today: Opponents of the department say it is wasteful and ineffective, and that states should solely manage their own education programs.

-Project 2025 makes that argument almost verbatim.
+Project 2025, a conservative policy wish list from lobbyists in Trump's orbit, makes that argument almost verbatim.

 “Federal education policy should be limited and, ultimately, the federal Department of Education should be eliminated,” wrote Lindsey Burke in Project 2025’s education policy section.